If you’re on a keto diet and craving something sweet, these keto amaretti cookies are the perfect guilt-free treat.

 I recommend making the sugar-free icing while the cookies cool.
 Do not make the icing before to ensure it doesn’t begin to set, and make it difficult to ice the cookies.

-To make the keto-friendly Amaretti icing, simply combine the powdered sugar-free sweetener and salt with the two-three tablespoons of heavy cream and the almond extract.
+To make the keto-friendly Amaretti icing, simply combine the powdered sugar-free sweetener and salt with two to three tablespoons of heavy cream and the almond extract.

-Store the cookies in the refrigerator in an airtight container for up to five days or three weeks in the freezer.
+Store the cookies in the refrigerator in an airtight container in the freezer for up to five days or three weeks.

-To do so simply swap out the vanilla extract in the recipe and add two tablespoons of almond extract to the cookie dough and 1 teaspoon to the icing.
+To do so, simply swap out the vanilla extract in the recipe and add two tablespoons of almond extract to the cookie dough and one teaspoon to the icing.

 Where Did Amaretti Cookies Originate?

-Amaretti cookies are a traditional Italian cookie that has been enjoyed for centuries.
-The origin of the cookie can be traced back to the 18th century, where it was first created in the northern Italian region of Lombardy.
+Amaretti cookies are a traditional Italian cookie that have been enjoyed for centuries.
+The cookie’s origin can be traced back to the 18th century, when it was first created in the northern Italian region of Lombardy.

 The name “amaretti” comes from the Italian word “amaro,” which means bitter.
 The cookie is made from a combination of almond flour, sugar, and egg whites, which are whipped together to create a light and fluffy batter.